am-press/am-press.github.io/content/posts/maths/NMPC-Two-Wheel-Bicycle-Model.md

 ## Introduction

 <p>I recently read a paper entitled "A Nonlinear Model Predictive Control Strategy for Autonomous Racing of Scale Vehicles" by Vittorio Cataffo et al., [1] and decided to implement the proposed method in <a href="https://www.python.org/">Python3</a> using <a href="https://alphaville.github.io/optimization-engine/">OpEn</a>.
 To study it further, I will be modifying the method to prioritize <em>road safe</em> features over minimum lap time.
 The purpose of this article is to showcase the formulation and simulation results of an NMPC controlled vehicle system that is <em>road safe</em> (at least in simulations).
 As a part of experimentation, I will be modifying the approach as the need arises and I will be the updates in future articles accordingly.
 Going forward, the Telugu letter ttha, <b>ఠ</b>, will be used at the beginning of a section to indicate that a <em>road safety</em> feature is being introduced.
-Throughout this and the future posts the right-hand coordinate space will be used with the z-axis pointing vertically up, the angles and rotations in counter-clockwise (CCW) direction will be taken as positive.</p>
+Throughout this and the future posts the right-hand coordinate space will be used with the z-axis pointing vertically up, the angles and rotations in counter-clockwise (CCW) direction will be taken as positive.
+The code used for this post can be found in the Google Colab notebook <a href="https://colab.research.google.com/drive/1_cvzpip8qXrlxJnBbmFXy6kmFzOCXrbX?usp=sharing">here</a>.</p>

 ### Software Used
 1. **[Python3](https://www.python.org/):** An open-source high-level interpreted programming language.